RetroReversing/retroReversing/pages/tools/GameProgrammingStarterKit.md

 It also includes the DirectX 6.1 SDK and an SDK called **Genesis 3D** but only included the Introductory Edition of Visual C++ 6.0.
 Genesis 3D did come with its own level editor which supported Direct3D and 3Dfx Glide drivers.

-This time it contained three ebooks on the Disks:
+This time it contained three ebooks on the CDs:
 * C++ Unleashed
 * Teach Yourself Visual C++ 6 in 21 Days
 * Using Visual C++ 6